Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

 Kalshi's growth provides a natural laboratory for studying market efficiency.
-Quarterly volume grew from \$3.9 million in Q3 2021 to \$8.8 billion in Q4 2025—a 2,200x increase.
+Quarterly volume grew from \$3.9 million in Q3 2021 to \$8.8 billion in Q4 2025, a 2,200x increase.
 This explosive growth, particularly the acceleration in 2024-2025, means our dataset captures both a nascent market finding its footing and a maturing market with substantial liquidity.

 ## Part I: The Longshot Bias